Constantin Querard

 Constantin Querard is a conservative political consultant based in Arizona.

 Personal life

 Querard holds an MBA from Thunderbird School of Global Management.
-Querard moved to Arizona from Denver, Colorado, and is the son of a Russian mother and a French father.
+Querard moved to Arizona from Denver, Colorado, and is the son of a Russian mother and a French Grandfather.

 Political activities

 Querard established the conservative Arizona Family Project.

 Following the passage of a 1998 Arizona "clean elections" law, Querard became an important campaign manager in Arizona politics.
 One of Querard's first clients was Colette Rosati, who Querard convinced to run for the Arizona House of Representatives after deciding that the other Republican candidates were insufficiently conservative.
 Rosati, previously a homemaker, would ultimately win both the primary and the general election in her Phoenix-based district.
 By taking advantage of matching funds provisions and emphasizing "louder, bolder" conservatism, Querard helped lead numerous Republicans to victories in state legislative races.

 In 2004, Querard's campaign practices were investigated by the Arizona Attorney General's Office and the Citizens Clean Elections Commission.
 Querard was cleared of those matters and received an apology from the Maricopa GOP for the actions of its chairman at the time.